Our Vision and Philosophy

 We recognize that mainstream services and supports are not the best fit for everyone.
 We aim to provide information on support options available outside of the traditional service model paradigm.
-Specifically, through assistance with using self-directed county based programs, home education, and entrepreneurship as a form of workforce development.
+Specifically, through assistance with support planning, person-centered planning, self-advocacy training and support, and home education.

 To conduct education on alternative funding sources needed to remain living in the community and prevent institutionalization

 To foster and facilitate community integration from a grassroots and person-centered perspective

 To conduct outreach to economically and culturally marginalized populations